Masmiseim36/nxpSDK/boards/evkmimxrt1064/driver_examples/qtmr/inputcapture_outputpwm_dma/readme.txt

 ========

 The QTMR project is a demonstration program of the SDK QTMR driver's input capture and output pwm feature by DMA.
 The example sets up a QTMR channel for input capture.
 Once the input signal is received, this example will print the capture value.
 The example also sets up one QTMR channel to output pwm.
-The user should probe a 50Khz PWM signal output with 50% dutycycle with a oscilloscope.The user can enter a value to update the Duty cycle.
+The example enables DMA and input edge flag setting will trigger DMA read request for CAPT register.
+The user should probe a 50Khz PWM signal output with 50% dutycycle with a oscilloscope.
+The user can enter a value to update the Duty cycle, when 5 is entered, the duty cycle will be set to 50%.

 Toolchain supported
 ===================
-- IAR embedded Workbench  9.30.1
+- IAR embedded Workbench  9.32.1
 - Keil MDK  5.37
 - GCC ARM Embedded  10.3.1
-- MCUXpresso  11.6.0
+- MCUXpresso  11.7.0

 Hardware requirements
 =====================